CompositionalIT/farmer/docs/content/api-overview/resources/aks-cluster.md

 #### Basic Example

-The simplest cluster uses managed identity and default settings for the node pool (size of 3).
+The simplest cluster uses a system assigned managed identity and default settings for the node pool (size of 3).

 ```fsharp
 open Farmer